nsg-ethz/Sustainable-Computing-Taxonomy/taxonomy-description.md

 # Description of the taxonomy terms

+> TODO:
-> For now this is just a dump of the paper.
+> - For now this is mainly a dump of the paper.
 It needs to be cleaned/reviewed
+> - Consider a clearer formatting for the keywords.
+Maybe **_keywords_** ?

 ---